 What challenges do you see with learning?

 One of the challenges of modern learning is that it can take kids further and further away from themselves.
 Mindfulness is showing us that there are ways to channel yourself in class but that it doesn’t necessarily only evolve through meditation.
 That’s another reason why my BOB projects excite me because there can be opportunities that change based on student feedback.

-Noa Daniel, MEd, is a mom of three, a passionate educator and inspired learner who lives in Ontario, Canada where she builds projects, initiatives and capacity to promote student voice and propel engagement.
-She taught 22 years in the classroom and enjoyed coming up with ideas and projects that engaged and motivated her kids.
+Noa Daniel, MEd, is a mom of three, a passionate educator, and an inspired learner who lives in Ontario, Canada where she builds projects, initiatives, and capacity to promote student’s voices and propel engagement.
+She taught for 22 years in the classroom and enjoyed coming up with ideas and projects that engaged and motivated her kids.
 Noa tells her story how, with support from her mentor, how she developed Building Outside the Blocks.

 This is where she came up with the idea of BOBs; projects where kids own and drive their learning.
 Now, Noa is a consultant coaching new and veteran teachers and is one of the co-hosts at #ONedchat and #ONedmentors.
 Noa hosts her new podcast show “Personal Playlist Podcast” #P3 where she interviews her guests as they explore songs from their past, songs that identify them, and songs that motivate them.

 Interested in checking out more of the Rethinking Learning podcasts and reflections, click on the podcast tab at the top, the logo below, or go to https://barbarabray.net/podcasts/